TYPE DESIGN INFORMATION PAGE last updated on Wed Aug 31 09:35:31 EDT 2016

 Speakers included Ara Baghdasaryan (Yerevan State Academy of Fine Arts), Gayaneh Bagdasaryan (Founder of Brownfox Type Design Studio, Russian Federation), John D. Berry (President of ATypI), Edik Ghabuzyan (National Book Chamber of Armenia), David Ghazaryan (Chief specialist of the Ancient Manuscripts, Department of Matenadaran, Armenia), Lars Harmsen (Executive director of MAGMA Brand Design in Karlsruhe, Germany), Alexander Kazaryn (President of Moscow International Union of Designers, Russian Federation), Vardges Keshishian (Lecturer of History at the Cinema and Theatre State Institute, Armenia), Boris Kochan (President of the Typographic Society Munich), Karen Komendaryan (Founder and Director of ABC connexion Company, Armenia), Ahmed Mansour (Deputy Director, at the Bibliotheca Alexandrina's Calligraphy Center, Egypt), Thomas Milo (Dutch Arabic script expert).
 [Google] [More] ⦿

 Armenian conference and non-Latin typeface competition organized on 10 October 2013 in Amsterdam by the Ministry of Culture of Armenia and the Typographische Gesellschaft München on the topic of non-Latin type design.
-The chairs are Boris Kochan and Edik Ghabuzyan.
+The chairs were Boris Kochan and Edik Ghabuzyan.
 [Google] [More] ⦿

 The "8.
 Tage der Typografie" were held from 15-18 June 2006 at the Institut für Bildung, Medien und Kunst in Lage-Hörste, Germany.
 The theme was Grotesk.
 See also here.
 Main speakers: Indra Kupferschmid, Simone Wolf (born in Germany, lives in Italy), Stefan Claudius, Susanna Stammbach, Alessio Leonardi.
 [Google] [More] ⦿